 Residents of countries where the company operates will need to contact their local office for requirements for your specific location.
 As this is beyond the scope of this Funding Circle review.

 Deposits and Withdrawals are made by bank transfer from a UK bank, or a UK debit card.

 From a bank account, deposits usually show up in your account the same or next working day.

 Debit card deposits show up instantly.
 Withdrawals are only to a bank account and typically take 2 – 3- business days.

 Time to Become Invested – Funding Circle Review

-It can take a few days to get invested into Funding Circle loans when in any of the accounts.
+It can take a few days to get invested into loans when in any of the accounts.

-I’ve found it varies based on the amount of capital I am investing, as well as Funding Circle’s loan book.
+I’ve found it varies based on the amount of capital I am investing, as well as the loan book.

-All of the accounts are auto-invest accounts, so we are reliant on Funding Circle’s systems as to how long it takes to distribute capital.
+All of the accounts are auto-invest accounts, so we are reliant on the platform as to how long it takes to distribute capital.

-You can always see from Funding Circle’s website dashboard how much is invested (Lent).
+You can always see from the website dashboard how much is invested (Lent out).
 And how much is waiting to be invested (Available funds).